Worst-paying blue chip employers bolstered CEO pay in pandemic, report says

 The companies studied in the report bolstered executive compensation by lowering performance targets, giving retention bonuses and swapping out stock awards linked to financial results with time-based share grants, the report found.

+Carnival awarded CEO Arnold Donald special retention and performance-based stock awards valued at $5.2 million last August, according to a securities filing.

-A Carnival spokesman said in an email that CEO Arnold Donald received no cash bonus in 2020 and his total compensation in last year was down 29% versus 2019.
+A Carnival spokesman said in an email that, despite the awards, Donald received no cash bonus in 2020 and his total compensation in the last year was down 29% versus 2019.

 A Coke spokesperson referred comment to the company's proxy statement, which notes that roughly 1,000 employees received special share awards, in addition to executives.